albertleecn/osplabs/AllinAll/labs/labaddnewsyscallarg/README.md

-# Add a New System Call to get the list of all processes
+# Add a New System Call to list all processes

 ## Target
 1. Add a new system call with arguments into the linux kernel